EvgeniyJeka/DB-Loader/README.md

 <img src="https://github.com/EvgeniyJeka/DB-Loader/blob/master/tests/samples/xlx_sending_sample.jpg" alt="Screenshot" width="600" />

-Sample POSTMAN requests can be found in "samples" folder.
+Sample POSTMAN requests can be found in "tests/samples" folder.

 # Actions - data upload and download.
 Data can be uploaded to SQL DB in several ways.
 Also the service